buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 As a result, the use of ULAs is not a viable option for dual-stack networking transition planning, large scale network modeling, network lab environments or other modes of large scale networking that run both IPv4 and IPv6 concurrently with the expectation that IPv6 will be preferred by default.
 Local preference of ULAs over IPv4 is thus important to assist operators in phasing out IPv4 from dual-stack environments and is an important enabler for sites seeking to move from dual-stack to IPv6-only networking.

-The other issue is that where nodes in a dual-stack site are addressed from both ULA and GUA prefixes, RFC6724 will see GUA-GUA address pairs chosen over ULA-ULA.
+Additionally, an issue exists in the scenario where nodes in a dual-stack site are addressed from both ULA and GUA prefixes, RFC6724 will see GUA-GUA address pairs chosen over ULA-ULA.
 One goal of ULA addresses was to allow local communications to be independent of the availability of external connectivity and addresses, such that persistent ULAs can be used even when the global prefix made available to a site is withdrawn or changes.

 This document therefore introduces two changes to RFC6724 to support a node implementing elevated or differential preference for known-local ULAs, i.e., ULAs within a common local network, over both IPv4 and IPv6 GUAs.

 The first change is an update to the default policy table to elevate the preference for ULAs prefixes such that ULAs, like GUAs, carry a higher precedence than all IPv4 addresses, making IPv6 precedence over IPv4 consistent for both ULAs and GUAs.